Tomcariello/sequelizedBurger/README.md

 11-11-2016
 Injected sequelize & have it talking to the server.
+Root page loads but the

+11-12-2016
-Root page loads but the server is clearing out my database on load for some reason.
+Server is no longer clearing out my database on load.

 To-Do:
-Fix initial database clear
-Everything else
+Parse returned data & print all burgers to the burgers page Capture new burger data & add to database
+Process Devour button and re-arrange items accordingly